bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/proxy.md

     const proxy2 = new Proxy(target, handler2);

-Here we've provided an implementation of the [`get()`](proxy/proxy/get) handler, which intercepts attempts to access properties in the target.
+Here we’ve provided an implementation of the [`get()`](proxy/proxy/get) handler, which intercepts attempts to access properties in the target.

-Handler functions are sometimes called _traps_, presumably because they trap calls to the target object.
+Handler functions are sometimes called *traps*, presumably because they trap calls to the target object.
 The very simple trap in `handler2` above redefines all property accessors:

     console.log(proxy2.message1); // world
     console.log(proxy2.message2); // world